AlGepe/OmniSnippets_JS/docs/omni/onResult/addHtml.rst

 .. note::

-    If you want to add a picture on top of the calculator create a dummy variable, place it at the top and hide it using :ref:`hideVariables<hideVariables>`.
+    If you want to add a picture on top of the calculator create a dummy variable, place it at the top and hide it using :ref:`hideVariables<hidevars>`.
 The place your image after the dummy variable.

 .. warning::